VovaMelnyk/React-tasks/lesson_3.md

 - Add city
 - Add faculty

-When clicking on "Add tutor" show or hide the form for adding a teacher
+When clicking on "Add tutor" show or hide the form for adding a tutor

 ![tutorForm](/images/tutorForm.png)